 If we’re not a good fit one or the other of us know pretty quickly, sometimes even in that first call.
 It could be for all kinds of reasons; I may not have the expertise they are looking for, my office location or schedule may be prohibitive, they’d rather see a male therapist, or something else.
 Sometimes it is more difficult to identify when the lack of fit has more to do with that “je ne sais quoi” of personality, approach, or style.

 Psychotherapy’s Benefits & the Right Therapist for You

-A good therapist is one who makes every effort to hone many skills since not any one is going to fit every person who comes to you for help.
+A good therapist is one who makes every effort to hone many skills.
+Not any one skill will fit every person who comes for help.
 We carry many tools in our tool kit.
 A professor in graduate school said, “If you only have a hammer all you see is nails.”
-Even if we only treated one person, as that person progressed through therapy their needs will change and so must the therapist’s interventions.
+Even if we only treated one person, as that person progressed through therapy their needs will change.
+So must the therapist’s interventions change.

-What complicates this decision for the therapist is the concept of counter-transference.
-We need to be good and sure that we aren’t pushing our patient away simply because we are frustrated, something about them irritates us and that something has more to do with who we are rather than the problem the client brings to us.
+The concept of counter-transference complicates this decision for the therapist.
+We need to be good and sure we aren’t pushing our patient away simply because we are frustrated, or because something about them irritates us.
+That something has more to do with who we are rather than the problem the client brings to us.,

 This is probably more information than you ever wanted so I’ll stop now.
-Let me just say that being a good therapist requires quite a bit of juggling, balancing and constant assessment, not only of the patient but of ourselves.
-To achieve that, our education and training never stops.
+Let me just say that being a good therapist requires quite a bit of juggling, balancing, and constant assessment– not only of the patient but of ourselves.
+Consequently, to achieve that, our education and training never stops.
 That’s what makes us professionals.